skpk24/ofbiz-central-login/Readme.txt

 Purpose:
-This acts as a "welcome" page for Ofbiz which all users can log onto, once logged-in they will see only the apps they can access (as yellow buttons with Icons).
+This acts as a "welcome" page for Ofbiz where all users can log on, once logged-in they will see only the apps they can access (as yellow buttons with Icons).

 How it works:
 The "Welcome" application is a blank app that acts as a common login page for all users with accounts.
 Once logged in, the CSS files turn the existing Ofbiz applications menu into Yellow buttons with Icons.
 That's it!
 Simple and quick :)